 On consolidation, income and expense items of foreign operations are translated into the presentation currency of the Group, i.e. Hong Kong dollars at the average exchange rates for the year, unless exchange rates fluctuate significantly during the period, in which case, the exchange rates approximating to those ruling when the transactions took place are used.
 All assets and liabilities of foreign operations are translated at the exchange rate ruling at the end of reporting period.
 Exchange differences arising, if any, are recognised in other comprehensive income and accumulated in equity as "translation reserve" and attributable to non-controlling interests, as appropriate.
-Exchange differences recognised in profit or loss of group entities' separate financial statements on the translation of long-term monetary assets and liabilities forming part of the Group's net investments in the foreign operations concerned are reclassified to other comprehensive income and accumulated in equity as translation reserve.
+Exchange differences recognised in profit or loss of group entities' separate financial statements on the translation of long-term monetary assets and liabilities forming part of the Group's net investments in the foreign operations concerned are reclassified to other comprehensive income and accumulated ne enclassified to other comprehensive income and accumulated in equity as translation reserve.